A Chameleon, a Boy, and a Quest: The Rwendigo Tales Book One

 Buy More & Save

-A Chameleon, a Boy, and a Quest is the first book in the fictional Rwendigo Tales Series.
-Designed for eight-to fourteen-year-old youth and is written for children and teens who love reading and learning about faraway and different parts of the world, while relating to characters and issues that seem much closer to home.
+A Chameleon, a Boy, and a Quest is the first book in the fictional series, The Rwendigo Tales.
+This adventure story is designed for eight-to fourteen-year-old youth and is written for children and teens who love reading and learning about faraway and different parts of the world, while relating to characters and issues that seem much closer to home.

 Jack Klumpenhower, Author of Show Them Jesus; coauthor of What's Up?
 Discovering the Gospel, Jesus, and Who You REALLY Are and The Gospel-Centered Parent

 "When Tita the chameleon climbs onto the shoulder of young Mu, he not only sets the African boy on a heart-stopping adventure but sets us on one too.
 It's a journey rich in the beauty and wonder of Africa, but it's also—importantly—a lesson on redemption and sacrifice.
 Young readers will gravitate to Mu and his animal guardians, but so do the rest of us.
 A Chameleon, a Boy, and a Quest is for all ages a lyrical introduction to the promise and peril of Africa."

 Mindy Belz, Editor, World Magazine

 "What an enchanting story!
 Africa comes alive in Dr. Myhre's delightful tale of a boy, a chameleon, and a dog whose adventures draw you into a deeper adventure of faith.
 I can't wait to read this to my grandchildren!"

 Paul E. Miller, Author of A Praying Life and A Loving Life; director of seeJesus

 "Written by a true insider, this tale is rich in African texture.
 This allegory is sure to delight readers both young and old!"